Giacomo Matteotti: In popular culture

 Several documentaries and movies about Matteotti's life and his murder were made.
 In 1956, a 11-minute documentary about the Matteotti murder was directed by Nelo Risi.
-This was followed by the 1973 film and 2023 television series, the former directed by Florestano Vancini and starring Nero (as Matteotti) and Vittorio De Sica (as Del Giudice).
+This was followed by the 1973 film and the 2025 television series, the former directed by Florestano Vancini and starring Franco Nero (as Matteotti) and Vittorio De Sica (as Del Giudice).
 In the latter, Bruno said about his play of Matteotti that he was too alone to be saved.
 In theatre, Maricla Boggio wrote Matteotti, l'ultimo discorso (Matteotti: The Last Speech), which was performed in the Council Chamber of the Campidoglio in Rome on 26 November 2004, and the theatrical text was published by the theatrical magazine Ridotto; it won Boggio the 2005 Matteotti Prize.

 In 2021, Carmen Sepede and Emanuele Gamba wrote and directed Il mio nome è Tempesta.
 Il delitto Matteotti (My Name Is Storm: The Matteotti Murder), which won the 2022 Matteotti Prize from the Presidency of the Council of Ministers.
 For the same work, Sepede won the 2024 Flaiano International Prize.
 In 2024, Giuseppe Vitale wrote and directed Un uomo solo, solo un uomo (A Man Alone: Just a Man), which debuted at the Teatro Ghione in Rome on 10 June, the centenary of Matteotti's murder.
 It was sponsored by the Lazio region and the municipality of Rome, and was based on the book Solo (2021) by Riccardo Nencini.
 Also in 2024, there was a dramatic art spectacle of Matteotti's 31 January 1921 and 30 May 1924 parliamentary speeches directed and performed by Gianpiero Borgia and Elena Cotugno.